shomerthesec/Computational_NeuroScience/README.md

 # Computational_NeuroScience
- The assignments and projects done in the Computational NeuroScience 2021 Course
+ The assignments and projects done in Neuromatch Academy's Computational NeuroScience Course, for 2021